secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/processes/professional-services-delivery-methodology/iteration-0/_index.md

 * The template for our Kickoff deck can be found [here.](https://docs.google.com/presentation/d/1XUljBcQUZgQA-0fhQ5UayiEGtp4Of3xsaFGpVxdoDS4/edit#slide=id.p1)
 * Our [SteerCO template](https://docs.google.com/presentation/d/1TDKOJeuzR1uy18umu6ovy30l_A986pOEatFn_7eiNbQ/edit#slide=id.g2e563e08cf5_0_1) can be found here.
-* It is recommended to use Gitlab for Iteration status reporting, but if the customer prefers a deck, please reference this [template.](https://docs.google.com/presentation/d/1jSc5vAID3DMMwojyZnAnOT0aKY2UwDfH2Si-XxEHjLU/edit#slide=id.g2e5808acdbf_0_252)
+* It is recommended to use GitLab for Iteration status reporting, but if the customer prefers a deck, please reference this [template.](https://docs.google.com/presentation/d/1jSc5vAID3DMMwojyZnAnOT0aKY2UwDfH2Si-XxEHjLU/edit#slide=id.g2e5808acdbf_0_252)

 output: prepared & scheduled Discovery & Planning sessions, and [Iteration Cadences](../iteration-scheduling/_index.md) are confirmed by the Customer